ayuthmang/Warcraft-StateCheck/README.md

   - Added new status "Loading map.."
   - Fixed messagebox bugs.

-- Thanks to Prettyangel for her address (in WC3 1.24e)

 Downloadable binaries for Windows can be found on github:
 https://github.com/blackSourcez/Warcraft-StateCheck/releases

 # Special Thanks